Benefits of Esports in Schools

 Esports Curriculums in High School vs Middle School

-In middle school esports programs, the focus is primarily on introducing students to the basic concepts of gaming alongside essential topics like esports health, nutrition, sleep hygiene, and balancing gaming with studies.
+Middle school esports Curriculums: The focus is primarily on introducing students to the basic concepts of gaming alongside essential topics like esports health, nutrition, sleep hygiene, and balancing gaming with studies.
 These programs are designed with a lighter weekly time commitment, catering to younger students' schedules and developmental stages.
 They aim to build foundational skills such as hand-eye coordination, teamwork, communication, and basic problem-solving.

-High school esports programs, on the other hand, delve deeper into the esports realm and may require more time commitment.
+High school esports Curriculums: On this level, curriculums delve deeper into the esports realm and may require more time commitment.
 High school curriculums expand on the foundations laid in middle school, offering advanced courses in performance training, leadership, and decision-making.
 These courses are tailored to aid in students' professional development and readiness for potential esports careers.
 The skills honed at this level—strategic thinking, leadership, and adaptability—are not only crucial for excelling in esports but are also transferable to academic and professional success.

 Recent studies have revealed significant benefits of action video games for children with dyslexia, demonstrating notable improvements in reading abilities.